wahlmanj/mtu/README.md

-# Simple startup script for OS X that sets you MTU below the default specs immediately & @ boot.
+# Simple startup script for OS X that sets your MTU below the default specs immediately & @ boot.
 Installs a plist in /Library/LaunchDaemons and a script in /Library/StartupItems.
 Default MTU=600 on network adapter en0.

 - Paste this one liner in a terminal window to install (Scroll all the way to the right when copying the code):